PaulBoye-py/altschool-cloud-exercises/Assignment1/boxes/ubuntu_20.04_LTS/Assignment1.md

 # AltSchool Cloud Engineering Assignment 1

-## Task: Setup Ubuntu 20.04 LTS on your local machine using Vagrant.
+## Task: Setup Ubuntu 20.04 LTS on your local machine using Vagrant

 Vagrant is a tool for building and managing virtual machine environments in a single workflow.
 With an easy-to-use workflow and focus on automation, Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past.

 **Step 1** : Download and install [Vagrant](https://www.vagrantup.com/ "Vagrant") on your local machine.

 **Step 2** : On your terminal, create a folder where you will be running        Vagrant on your local machine.

     mkdir ubuntu20.04_LTS
     cd ubuntu20.04_LTS